-The first dividend income update for 2018 is finally here, and I’m highly satisfied about the development of my “dividend income project”.
+The first dividend income update for 2018 is finally here, and I’m highly satisfied with the development of my “dividend income project.”
 Let’s summarize the results:

 - Total Dividend Income for January landed on $57.90 or 445.95 NOK

 - Last year’s dividend income for January was $12.86 or 99.04 NOK

 - PEP, $0.85